osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 property value represents the upper bound of worst-case completion time as long as the component is deemed as schedulable.

-Users can specify **Compute\_Execution\_Time** property values for threads and devices.
+Users can specify **SEI::Response\_Time** and **Compute\_Execution\_Time** property values for threads and devices.
+Using response time is preferable to using the computation time because the compuation time does not account for preemption by other threads.

-The minimum value of **Compute\_Execution\_Time** is used as best-case latency contribution.

-The latency analysis uses explicitly assigned **Deadline** value as worst-case latency contribution.
+The _best-case latency_ contribution is the lower bound of the response time, if specified (that is, has an explicit property association).
+Otherwise it is the lower bound of the compute execution time, if specified.
+If there is no compute execution time, then the lower bound of the expected latency is used.

+The _worst-case latency_ contribution is the upper bound of the response time, if speficied by the user.
+Otherwise it depends on the analysis preference settings:

-> The latency analysis tool only considers explicitly set Deadline values.
-The default value of the Deadline is that of the Period value and is ignored by the latency analysis.
+* If the preference is to use deadline, then the deadline is used.  _The latency analysis tool only considers explicitly set Deadline values.
+The default value of the Deadline is that of the Period value and is ignored by the latency analysis._.
+If the deadline is not available then the upper bound of the compute execution time is used.

+* If the preference is to use the computation time, then the upper bound of the compute execution time is used.

+In all cases, if none of the above property values are available then the upper bound of the expected latency is used.

 Users can change the preference setting to use the worst-case Compute\_Execution\_Time (**ET** setting) instead of the Deadline (**DL**